 - Making records to determine your child's unique treatment

 Orthodontic records will be necessary to determine the type of appliances to be used, the duration of treatment time, and the frequency of visits.
 Records consist of photographs and a 3D scan which produces both X-rays and digital models.
-During your child's initial consultation, Dr. Ross and her staff will take the appropriate records to determine if early treatment is necessary.
+During your child's initial consultation, Dr. Reese and his staff will take the appropriate records to determine if early treatment is necessary.